Emergent / Qenta

 The Origin (Spring 2018)

 Second semester at Duke.
 I was among the last four or five people in a program of eighty without an internship.
-Pallavi, now my wife, found a post on a random job board: Victor Wilmot, formerly of Western Union, was at a crypto startup and looking for an intern.
+Pallavi, now my wife, found a post on a random job board: Victor Vilmont, formerly of Western Union, was at a crypto startup and looking for an intern.
 I sent an application and forgot about it.
 A few weeks later, at 8pm on a Friday, I got an email: "Are you still interested?"
 We had a 20-minute call.
 Good energy.
 He said: "I'll see you Monday."

 It was Friday.
 Monday meant in-person.
 Bay Area.
 I spent everything I had saved from a desk job at Duke on a last-minute flight and hotel to Santa Clara.
 The first person I met at the office, Stephen Grinalds, showed me a physical cryptographic seal and explained the mission: track gold from mine to market, make responsible sourcing verifiable, build something that works in countries where the currency cannot be trusted.
 I was sold before I even walked into Victor's office.
 He hired me on the spot.